ContinuumDAO/ctmdao-docs/ContinuumDAO/C3Caller/C3CallerDemo.md

 ### Fallback Mechanism

 The dapp contract needs to implement  \_c3Fallback in C3CallerDapp, which will pass the selector and calldata when c3call is called at beginning.
 The dApp should handle the calldata depending on selector.
-The transaction will revert if \_c3Fallback returns false, or if revert is called with the string reason\_.

 ```
 function _c3Fallback(